saja123321/city-explorer-api/README.md

 # Project Name

 **Author**: Your Name Goes Here
-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 2.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

-applicatin ask a user to enter a city name to desplay its data, map and the weather history
+applicatin ask a user to enter a city name to desplay its data, map and the weather history from own api

+- update the wether data to get it from an weather API

 ## Getting Started